AdarshSrivatsa98/Calculator-Behaviour/subtraction.md

 Given:  The calculator is in on state

 When: I type in "Any number"
-And I press " minus (More than once)"
+And I press " minus" (More than once)
 And I type in "Any number"
 And I press "equals"

-Then: I see the "Syntax Error" as the result
+Then: I see the "Perform operation only once" as the result

 ## Scenario: Subtraction of more than 2 numbers